cfw-guide/ios.cfw.guide/_pages/en_US/installing-rootless.md

   - Depending on your usage, `Device Management` may be labeled `Profiles and Device Management`
 1. Tap `Trust "<Your Apple ID>"`

-The rootlessjb application will be installed to your home screen.
+The rootlessJB application will be installed to your home screen.
 {: .notice--success}

+## Running rootlessJB

+1. Open the rootlessJB application from your home screen
+1. Tap "Jailbreak!"

+If your device crashes or restarts unexpectedly and the jailbreak isn't installed, simply try running the exploit again until it does work.
+{:.notice--info}